Part II: Revenue Per Square Foot

 Square footage and rent are visible.
 Build-out condition is not.

-A second-generation restaurant space — one previously operated as a restaurant — may already contain a hood system, grease interceptor, gas lines, adequate electrical service, floor drains, and restrooms that meet code.
+A second-generation restaurant space — one previously operated as a restaurant — may already contain a hood system, grease interceptor, gas lines, electrical capacity, floor drains, and restrooms that meet code.
 The equipment may need replacement, but the infrastructure exists.
+Infrastructure is expensive.

 A raw shell, by contrast, offers design freedom and negotiating leverage.
-It also demands everything: new hood installation, fire suppression, electrical upgrades, gas service, plumbing runs, grease interceptor installation, ADA restrooms, HVAC capacity, and the inevitable permitting friction that follows.
+It also demands everything: new hood installation, fire suppression, upgraded electrical service, gas lines, plumbing runs, grease interceptor installation, ADA restrooms, HVAC capacity, and the inevitable permitting friction that follows.

 Build-out condition does more than influence aesthetics.
-It determines how much reserve remains.
-How much debt must be carried.
-Whether a partner becomes necessary.
-How long the business can survive a slow start.
+It determines how much reserve remains, how much debt must be carried, whether partners become necessary, and how long the business can survive a slow start.

 Many restaurants do not fail because the concept was flawed.
 They fail because the build-out consumed the oxygen before the first guest arrived.